sokolj1/minimal-mistakes/_posts/2018-04-08-Predicting-Heart-Disease-with-Machine-Learning.md

 ## A logisitic regression model is fitted, then deployed via TabPy to help healthcare professionals understand patient cardiovascular health

+## Summary
+This study aims to assess the viability of predictive analytics in the healthcare industry.
+Using United States heart disease data from the UCI machine learning repository, several machine learning techniques were trained and optimized for assisting healthcare professionals with predicting the likelihood of a confirmed presence of heart disease.
+Selection of the fourteen training features was based upon data cleanliness and clinical validity of the feature's contribution to presence of heart disease.

+Principle Component Analysis served as an exploratory data analysis technique.
+The dimensionality of the UCI machine learning repository heart disease dataset was reduced from the ten continuous features to two principle components for 2D visualization.
+The PCA dimensionality reduction retained only 39% of the dataset variance, suggesting the ten features contributed to heart disease prediction fairly equally.
+To choose the best machine learning technique to train the data, the innovative automated machine learning package Tree Based Optimization Tool (TPOT) determined logistic regression as the optimal technique/classifier with the most predictive power.
+A logistic regression model was fitted with 78% error out accuracy.

+The logistic regression model was instantiated in a Python function, then deployed to a Tableau Dashboard with Tableau extension TabPy to build a plausible graphical user interface; the healthcare professional can modify model parameters for each patient to obtain a risk assessment based on the aforementioned health metrics.
+This predictive analytics application serves as proof of viability for implementation in the healthcare industry.
+In regards to long term implications, this study enables healthcare professionals to consider putting into practice machine learning predictive analytics for future state patient risk assessment.

+## Introduction

 Heart disease is described as any condition that detrimentally affects the heart.
 Heart disease is often used interchangeably with the term "cardiovascular disease."
 However, cardiovascular disease generally refers to conditions involving heart blockages such as atherosclerosis (narrowing or blocking of the arteries due to plaque buildup), whereas heart disease is an umbrella term that is inclusive of other heart conditions.
 Heart Disease can not only affect the arteries, but the heart muscle, valves, rhythm, or other important aspects of a well-functioning heart.

 The pervasiveness of heart disease in the United States has merited the ailment as the leading cause of death in the United States.